View All 1829 Capped Bust Half Dime

 Description

 The 1829 Proof Capped Bust Half Dime is a proof dime struck at the Philadelphia Mint, part of the Capped Bust Half Dimes 1829-1837 series.
-With a mintage of only 30, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by William Kneass.
+With a mintage of 30, this is an extremely rare issue — the scarcer of two mint variants, with less than 1% of total production.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+First year of the Capped Bust Half Dime after a 24-year gap in half dime production (1806-1828).
+Multiple Valentine die varieties exist.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $103,500 PR67 01-03-2012 Heritage Auctions.
 Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4294.
-The Capped Bust Half Dime was produced in a single type from 1829 to 1837.
-Affordable for type collectors.
-The Valentine reference catalogs die varieties for specialists.

 External References